-The new Microsoft Project Plan 1, available starting Oct.
-28, 2019, offers an additional O365 cloud service for planning projects and tasks – in addition to Project Online and Planner.
+Microsoft Project for the Web (Project Plan 1), available since 2019, offers an additional Microsoft 365 cloud service for planning projects and tasks – in addition to Project Online and Planner.
 This new service is targeted at users involved in collaborative work management who plan simple rather than complex projects.

-The price of the new Microsoft Project Plan 1 is $10 per month (source: Microsoft).
-If you already have a Project Online Professional or Project Online Premium license, the new service is available at no extra cost.
+The price of Project for the Web (Project Plan 1) is $10 / €9.40 per month (source: Microsoft).
+If you already have a Project Plan 3 (previously Project Online Professional) or Project Plan 5 (previously Project Online Premium) license, the new service is available at no extra cost.

 One of the key advantages of the new service compared to Project Online is the ability to work together on a project plan, which is referred to as “co-authoring”.

-These following limits are sufficient for small to medium-sized projects and should not be a problem for simple use cases:
+In Project for the Web, the following limits are sufficient for small to medium-sized projects and should not be a problem for simple use cases:

 From day one, Microsoft offers a free report pack for Power BI with a number of useful reports.
 Some of them display portfolio level information across all projects.